Mental Health and Wellbeing

 Our Levels of Support

 As a school, we provide universal support through our whole school ethos and wider curriculum.
 All children know they can voice any worries they have and that we value their opinions and concerns.
 Additional support is provided for children who may need extra help for a short period of time due to a change in circumstances or difficulty managing their emotions.
-These children may access support from a member of the Wellness Team or from Mrs Bennett (our school nurture lead).
-They also may access a half-termly programme of Relax Kids.
+These children may access support from our nurture groups.
 Targeted support will be arranged for children who need more in depth support.
-These children will have weekly access to our nurture provision with Mrs Bennett.
 Outside agencies will be contacted if a child's needs are so complex that we cannot give them the support they require.

 Below are some links to different ways your child can self-regulate at home.